openSUSE/news-o-o/_posts/2022-07-27-microos-install-workshop-feedback-sessions-planned.md

 There will be feedback sessions the following weeks during the [community workgroup and community meeting](https://etherpad.opensuse.org/p/weeklymeeting).

-Users are encouraged to install MicroOS Desktop during the week of August 1.
+Users are encouraged to install the MicroOS Desktop (ISO image 3.8 GiB) during the week of August 1.
 There will be a short Installation Presentation during the ALP Workgroup Meeting at 14:30 UTC on August 2 for those who need a little assistance.

 During the next two weeks' meetings, follow ups will be given with a final Lucid Presentation on August 16 during the regularly scheduled workgroup.